codefresh-io/docs.codefresh.io/_posts/2023-11-30-nov-release-notes.md

 * CR-21024 Mikhail
 * Incorrect error message for Glob expressions.
 (CR-20956 - Victor)
 * Incorrect results for CLI command `codefresh get pip --label`.
-* Actions for Bitbucket Codefresh slow to load (CR-18913 - Andrii)
+* Long response times for Bitbucket when loading large numbers of repos and branches through **Use YAML from repo** option.
+* Builds stuck indefinitely in `terminating` state.
 <br>